-An officer must accept a complaint within this Office's jurisdiction unless:
+An officer must accept a complaint apparently within this Office's jurisdiction unless:

-- the complaint is a verbal complaint and the officer requires the complaint to be put in writing - the person making the complaint is not directly affected by the administrative action being complained of - the person making the complaint is doing so on behalf of someone else and the officer must decide whether to accept the complaint as a representative complaint - the complainant had notice of or might reasonably be expected to have had notice of, the administrative action complained of over 12 months before making the complaint, in which case the officer must decide whether it is proper to accept the complaint because special circumstances exist.
+- the officer declines to accept the complaint unless the complaint is put in writing - the person complaining is not the person apparently directly affected by the administrative action, in which case the officer must decide whether or not to accept the complaint as a representative complaint. - the complainant had notice of, or might reasonably be expected to have had notice of, the administrative action complained of over 12 months before making the complaint, in which case the officer must decide whether it is proper to accept the complaint because special circumstances exist.

-In deciding whether or not to accept a complaint on any discretionary ground the officer must have regard to the Ombudsman Guidelines for deciding complaints under the Ombudsman Act 2001 and the instrument of delegation.
+In deciding whether or not to accept a complaint on any discretionary ground the officer must have regard to the Ombudsman's Guidelines for deciding complaints under the Ombudsman Act 2001 and the instrument of delegation.